 Internal Link Clicks

 That was a lot of reading, so congratulations on making it this far!
 You get a cookie. 🍪 Now, why not go check out how to add Speakers to your event?
-It's very similar to adding sponsors, and you're already an expert in that. 😉
+It's very similar to adding sponsors, and you're already an expert at that. 😉

 Questions?
 Chat Us or Email firstname.lastname@example.org